Saumya Tandon

-Saumya Tandon (born 3 November 1984) is an Indian actress and television presenter, best known for her portrayal of Anita Mishra in the Hindi sitcom television series Bhabiji Ghar Par Hain!.
-She has been a host on various TV shows like Dance India Dance, Bournvita Quiz Contest and Entertainment Ki Raat.
+Saumya Tandon (born 3 November 1984) is an Indian actress and television presenter, known for her portrayal of Anita Vibhuti Narayan Mishra in the Hindi sitcom television series Bhabiji Ghar Par Hain!. and as a host on various TV shows including Dance India Dance, Bournvita Quiz Contest and Entertainment Ki Raat.

 Early life

-Tandon was born in Bhopal, Madhya Pradesh on 3 November 1984.
+Tandon was born in Bhopal, Madhya Pradesh, on 3 November 1984.
 The family shifted to Ujjain where she did her schooling from St. Mary's Convent School.
 Her father, B.G.
 Tandon, is a writer and was a professor in a university in Ujjain.

 Career

 Tandon took up modelling assignments early in her career and was the "Femina Cover Girl First Runner Up" 2006 She also appeared in the Afghan serial Khushi in 2008 as part of the international project, where she played the lead of an Afghan woman doctor.
 She co-hosted Zor Ka Jhatka: Total Wipeout (based on the Wipeout format) with Shah Rukh Khan in 2011.
 She has hosted Dance India Dance for 3 seasons, for which she got the Best Anchor award too.
 She co-hosted Bournvita Quiz Contest, along with Derek O'Brien for three seasons.
 In Imtiaz Ali's Jab We Met, starring Shahid Kapoor and Kareena Kapoor, she played the role of Kareena's character's sister Roop.
 She also hosted LG Mallika-e-Kitchen for three seasons.